thimios/Archivesspace-DO-Plugin/README.md

 **Archiveit Integration**

-The API includes an endpoint, /plugins/composers/archiveit, that generates a json-formatted data that can be consumed by Archive-It.
+The API includes an endpoint, /plugins/composers/archiveit, that generates a json response that can be consumed by Archive-It.

-example
+**example**

+A URL can be created that passes the resource identifier for a resource described in archivesspace as a parameter to the /plugins/composers/archiveit endpoint:

 http://demo.nyu.edu:8089/plugins/composers/archiveit?resource_id=mss.460

+The endpoint will generate a json response that can be consumed by Archive-It by entering the the url in the 'Related Archival Materials' field in the metadata for a seed url archived in Archive-It.

 { <br/>
   "title":"Adele Fournet Papers on the Bit Rosie Web Series",<br/>